SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 ## Global Sensitivity Analysis

 Global Sensitivity Analysis methods are used to quantify the uncertainity in output of a model w.r.t. the parameters, their individual contributions or the contribution of their interactions.
 The type of GSA method to use depends on the interest of the user, below we describe the methods available in the suite at the moment (some more are already in development) and explain what is the output of each of the methods and what it represents.

 ### Morris Method

 The Morris method also known as Morris’s OAT method where OAT stands for One At a Time can be described in the following steps:

 We calculate local sensitivity measures known as “elementary effects”, which are calculated by measuring the perturbation in the output of the model on changing one parameter.

 $$ EE_i = \frac{f(x_1,x_2,..x_i+ \Delta,..x_k) - y}{\Delta} $$

 These are evaluated at various points in the input chosen such that a wide “spread” of the parameter space is explored and considered in the analysis, to provide an approximate global importance measure.
 The mean and variance of these elementary effects is computed.
 A high value of the mean implies that a parameter is important, a high variance implies that its effects are non-linear or the result of interactions with other inputs.
-This method fails to provide a proper quantification of the separate contribution from the interaction and the contribution of the parameters individually.
+This method does not evaluate separately the contribution from the interaction and the contribution of the parameters individually and gives the effects for each parameter which takes into cpnsideration all the interactions and its individual contribution.

 `morris_effects = morris_sensitivity(f,param_range,param_steps;relative_scale=false,kwargs...)`

 `morris_effects = morris_sensitivity(prob::DiffEqBase.DEProblem,alg,t,param_range,param_steps;kwargs...)`

-Here, `f` is just the model (as a julia function or a `DEProblem`) you want to run the analysis on, `param_range` requires an array of your range for the parameters, `param_steps` decides the value of \Delta in the equation above and `relative_scale`, the above equation takes the assumption that the parameters lie in the range `[0,1]` but as this is not always the case scaling is used to get more informative, scaled effects.
+Here, `f` is just the model (as a julia function or a `DEProblem`) you want to run the analysis on, `param_range` requires an array of your range for the parameters as an array of the lower bound and the upper bound, `param_steps` decides the value of \Delta in the equation above and `relative_scale`, the above equation takes the assumption that the parameters lie in the range `[0,1]` but as this is not always the case scaling is used to get more informative, scaled effects.

 ### Sobol Method

 Sobol is a variance-based method and it decomposes the variance of the output of the model or system into fractions which can be attributed to inputs or sets of inputs.
 This helps to get not just the individual parameter's sensitivities but also gives a way to quantify the affect and sensitivity from the interaction between the parameters.

 $$ Y = f_0+ \sum_{i=1}^d f_i(X_i)+ \sum_{i < j}^d f_{ij}(X_i,X_j) ... + f_{1,2...d}(X_1,X_2,..X_d) $$

 $$ Var(Y) = \sum_{i=1}^d V_i + \sum_{i < j}^d V_{ij} + ... + V_{1,2...,d} $$

 The Sobol Indices are "order"ed, the first order indices given by $$S_i = \frac{V_i}{Var(Y)}$$ the contribution to the output variance of the main effect of $$ X_i $$, therefore it measures the effect of varying $$ X_i $$ alone, but averaged over variations in other input parameters.
 It is standardised by the total variance to provide a fractional contribution.
-Higher-order interaction indices $$ S_{i,j}, S_{i,j,k} $$ and so on can be formed by dividing other terms in the variance decomposition by $$ Var(Y) $$.
+Higher-order interaction indices $$ S_{i,j}, S_{i,j,k} $$ and so on can be formed
+by dividing other terms in the variance decomposition by $$ Var(Y) $$.

 `sobol_second_order = sobol_sensitivity(f,param_range,N,order=2)`